Assistant Professor in the Practice of Design, Carnegie Mellon University

 I teach design and lead research initiatives towards the betterment of society (or at least I try).
 Designers shape many things: the built world of information, objects, architecture, cities, and environments, as well as intangible things like experiences people have with digital platforms, patient experiences in a hospital, or how people make their way through an airport.

 Good designers make the things that directly affect people's lives while being mindful of their impact on broader global systems.
 Sometimes, designers even try to shape these systems directly.
 The best forms of design are holistic and in balance with their time and place.
-“What happens to this product after it's thrown away?”
-“How can we strengthen the social fabric of this neighborhood through visualization?”
+“What happens to this product after it's used?”
+“How can we strengthen the social fabric of this neighborhood through design?”
 “What's the value of this technology and how can we make it more human?
 More useful?
 More contextually aware?”

 • “Eventually, Everything Connects”